-The rain cannot fall from clean, empty air.
+The rain cannot fall from clean air.
 Water vapor cannot condense into raindrops by itself.
-The air will chill but stay supersaturated with water vapor unless there are some solid surfaces it can condense onto.
-It can condense onto soot particles, or other forms of dust.
+The air can chill, but it will stay supersaturated with water vapor unless there are some solid, microscopic surfaces it can condense onto.
+The fire calls down the rain by providing the nuclei around which the rain drops form.
+They can condense onto soot particles or other bits of dust.

-Over the shoreline, particles of sea salt fill the air to provide those surfaces.
+Over the shoreline, particles of sea salt provide those condensate surfaces.
 Those salt particles are the remains of levitated mists of sea water.
-The waves crashing against the rocks, and the wind whipping over the whitecaps put those mists into the sky.
+The waves crashing against the rocks, and the wind whipping over the whitecaps put those mists in the sky.
 There, the sun evaporates them to dryness, and their salt crystallizes into solid, airborne, microscopic particles in the process.

 Inland rain forms in a similar fashion by condensation of water vapor onto the microscopic surfaces of dusts levitated by the wind.
-This is the most miraculous dust in the galaxy.
+This is the most miraculous dust in the galaxy (1).
 Nothing on all the other barren, lifeless planets in the universe comes close to the complexity of dried strands of cellulose, chitin, and lignin that become airborne here – not to mention the even more complex components of dust like actin, keratin, DNA and RNA.
 Much of this dust is alive, as polyhedral virus, fungus, and pollen spores, and as even larger organisms.

 Whole bacteria get swept up into the wind from dry soil.
 The wind can then spread this dust-up far and wide, dispersing the bacteria around the globe.
 But the high radiation environment aloft kills the living dust particles if they stay airborne too long.
-Most of the larger floating particles in the stratosphere are radiation-killed life forms.
+Most of the larger floating particles in the stratosphere are radiation-killed microscopic life forms.

 One set of these wind-riding microbes has solved the challenge of getting back to Earth soon enough to stay alive.
 These bacteria carry a protein that specifically binds the vapor from the air.
 The protein imposes an order on the way the water molecules condense – they are formed into water crystals when they contact this protein – into ice.

 . * * *

 The corals call down the rain by altering the chemistry of the atmosphere above them.
-They produce a special molecule with a methylated sulfur at one end – a molecule uniquely suited to changing the weather.
+They produce a molecule with a methylated sulfur at one end – a molecule uniquely suited to changing the weather.
 The higher the water temperature, the more of this chemical the corals produce.

 This chemical is quite water soluble.
 But after it is secreted, it is changed by the marine microbes in the water column – the methylated sulfur is cleaved away from the rest of the it.
 The freed methyl sulfur is a gas – it diffuses out of the water and into the sky.

 By afternoon these cumulus columns crest above the ocean and burst forth with rain.
-The rain evaporates in its own slipstream as it falls toward the sea, cooling itself, and also cooling the corals when it touches down and lowers the surface temperature.
+The rain partially evaporates in its own slipstream as it falls toward the sea, cooling itself.
+It cools the corals when it touches down on the sea and lowers the surface temperature.

 . * * *

 Some of the water vapor that rises over the tropics rides away from the equator in the stratosphere to the north and south.
 This engine drives the world’s atmospheric circulation.
 Those rivers of air spread the rains across the continents.
-The biosphere provides seed nuclei that induce the growth of those raindrops over both the land and the sea.
+The biosphere provides seed nuclei that induce the growth of the raindrops over both the land and the sea.
 The tradewinds whip the dusts up from North Africa and carry it out into the North Atlantic – where it nucleates the precipitation that spawns hurricanes later in the summer.
 Soot from fires in Asia descends within the rains and snows falling in the mountains of the Americas.
 We are still learning how much these weather patterns are shaped by the living world.

 At the cirrus cloud level, where the temperature is –50°, water vapor will spontaneously condense into ice.
 But the formation of liquid water in the sky happens at lower levels.
 At the higher temperatures of these lower altitudes, gas-phase water does not condense spontaneously.
 But water will condense from the vapor-phase onto solid surfaces.
-Closer sea level, the sky is full of such solid surfaces, such as the various salt crystals and dusts.
-Airborne bacteria in that dust that carry ice-nucleating proteins in their cells have the cloud-seeding potential to initiate the rainfall (Morris et al, 2004).
+Close to sea level, the sky is full of such microscopic surfaces.
+Vapor-saturated air condenses contrails of fog along the tracks of ships — droplets condensed around the soot produced by ship engines.
+Airborne bacteria along continental margins carry ice-nucleating proteins in their cells.
+They have the cloud-seeding potential to initiate the rainfall (Morris et al, 2004).

 Charlson, R. J. et al (1987) Oceanic phytoplankton, atmospheric sulfur, cloud albido and climate.
 Nature 326, 655-72